ICONgroupCWC/Demo.Percom23/README.md

 ## Components

 This are the hardware components used in the system:
-- Jetank \gls{ai} powered by Nvidia Jetson nano developer module with 16GB eMMC and 4GB RAM
+- Jetank powered by Nvidia Jetson nano developer module with 16GB eMMC and 4GB RAM
 - Raspberry Pi V2 camera
 - Raspberry Pi 4 Model B
 - 64-bit Windows 10 compute